 If this sounds risky, another option is to put the milk or formula in a non-silicone bottle.
 Then transfer it back to the Comotomo bottles to feed the baby.
 That will be cumbersome, but it is a better alternative than overheating the milk.

-Related article: Bottle warmer that fits Comotomo bottles
+See this: Bottle warmers that fit Comotomo bottles

 Method 2: Using a Microwave

 Comotomo bottles are microwave safe according to the manufacturers.
 This means that you can warm them in a microwave or sterilize them.
 Since they are BPA free, no toxins will be released into the milk; hence, they are very safe.

 However, there are a few reasons why it is not recommended to warm milk in a microwave.

 One is that the milk forms hotspot because it does not heat evenly.
 This can scald the baby if you are not careful.